Monthly Travel Indicators Summary - September 2024

 Forecast (updated February, June & October)

-• North American neighbors Mexico and Canada are forecasted to be California’s largest spending markets, with spending of $4.6B and $3.9B, respectively.
+- North American neighbors Mexico and Canada are forecast to be California’s largest spending markets, with visitor spending of $4.9 billion and $3.8 billion, respectively.

 Consumer Sentiment

-• On average, across California’s priority markets, 42% of international consumers said they were planning international leisure travel in the next 12 months, flat with the prior month but up from 38% a year ago.
-Travelers in all 13 of Visit California’s priority markets were increasingly likely to travel internationally relative to a year ago,
+- On average, across California’s priority markets, 43% of international consumers said they were planning international leisure travel (anywhere) in the next 12 months, up from 41% a year ago and 35% two years ago for the comparable month.

-• Travel prices remained the primary barrier to travel (44% citing travel price, -1 pt MOM).
-South Korea (54%), Canada (54%), Australia (51%), and France (49%) were the markets with consumers most likely to indicate prices were a barrier to travel.
+- Travel prices are the primary barrier to travel (43% citing travel price, down from 45% prior month).
+Canada (51%) and South Korea (51%) were the markets with consumers most likely to indicate prices were a barrier to travel.
+Japanese and Chinese consumers were more likely to cite the price of travel as barrier compared to a year ago.

 Airlift/Arrivals

-• Arrivals through California’s ports of entry were up 17% year over year but down 14% from 2019 levels for California’s priority markets.
-China arrivals recovered to 71% for the month.
+- Non-resident arrivals through California’s ports of entry were up 7% yearly but down 13% from 2019 levels for the 13 priority markets.